 If relevant, the added value of the complementary activities to the project objectives and the impact of the project The type and number of complementary activities applied for are appropriate, realistic and match the capacity of the participating organisations.
-The quality of the practical arrangements, management and The proposal demonstrates that efficient measures are put in place and appropriate resources allocated to ensure high quality activities. support modalities The project relies on relevant quality control measures to ensure that the objectives are achieved on time and on budget.
-The proposal foresees a clear method and regular and concrete activities to monitor progress and address any problems encountered.
+Quality of project The quality of the practical arrangements, management and support modalities The proposal demonstrates that efficient measures are put in place and appropriate resources allocated to ensure high quality activities. management (maximum 30 The project relies on relevant quality control measures to ensure that the objectives are achieved on time and on budget. points) The proposal foresees a clear method and regular and concrete activities to monitor progress and address any problems encountered.
 The proposal describes who will take day to day responsibility for the project, who has overall responsibility, how the applicant organisation is structured and the associated accountability and reporting lines for the project.
 The applicant organisation shows adequate experience to enable the implementation of the proposal as described.
 The distribution of tasks and responsibilities demonstrates the commitment and active contribution of all participating organisations.
 The proposal shows that the distribution of responsibilities and tasks of all participating organisations is balanced.
 If applicable, the capacity and expertise of the organisations to support (where needed) participants with fewer opportunities is adequate (e.g. the proposal shows that there is support available at the hosting venue and contingency plans for dealing with specific situations and specific needs that may arise).
-The quality of cooperation and The proposal shows the active involvement of all partners. participating organisations, as well There are effective mechanisms in place to coordinate and communicate between the participating organisations and with other relevant stakeholders. as with other relevant stakeholders When the partner organisations have not been identified, the proposal indicates effective and sound ways of ensuring the above factors.
-The quality of measures for evaluating the outcomes of the project The proposal includes adequate activities for evaluating the results of the project, in particular the quality of the learning outcomes of activities and the effectiveness of support measures put in place by the participating organisations, as well as the outcomes of the project as a whole. the project The quality of the practical arrangements, management and support modalities The quality of cooperation and communication between the participating organisations, as well as with other relevant stakeholders The quality of measures for evaluating the outcomes of the
+The quality of cooperation and communication between the participating organisations, as well as with other relevant stakeholders The proposal shows the active involvement of all partners.
+There are effective mechanisms in place to coordinate and communicate between the participating organisations and with other relevant stakeholders.
+When the partner organisations have not been identified, the proposal indicates effective and sound ways of ensuring the above factors.
+The quality of measures for evaluating the outcomes of the project The proposal includes adequate activities for evaluating the results of the project, in particular the quality of the learning outcomes of activities and the effectiveness of support measures put in place by the participating organisations, as well as the outcomes of the project as a whole.